mouseless/baked/unreleased.md

 ## Improvements

-- Errors that occurred while trying to add the `app.json` file, fixed
+- The path of the `app.json` file cannot be resolved in the Windows, fixed